IBM-Cloud/docs/services/vpn/index.md

-{:new_window: target="_blank"}
+{: new_window: target="_blank"}

 # Getting started with IBM VPN (BETA)

-IBM® Virtual Private Network (VPN) provides a secure communication channel between your corporate data center and your resources inside IBM cloud.
+{{site.data.keyword.vpn_full}} (VPN) provides a secure communication channel between your corporate data center and your resources inside IBM cloud.
 The connection is established over the Internet.
 You can use IBM cloud as an extension of your corporate data center.

-IBM VPN service is available to securely access IBM containers (Docker containers)inside IBM cloud.
+IBM VPN service is available to securely access IBM containers (Docker containers) inside IBM cloud.
 The IBM VPN service offering is available at: IBM Bluemix® > Catalog > Services > Network.

+Before you begin, ensure that you have an IBM Docker container ready to use.
+See [IBM Containers for Bluemix](https://www.ng.bluemix.net/docs/containers/container_index.html) for details on how to create and manage IBM containers.

 ### To use IBM VPN service:
 {: #ibm-vpn}